anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 BRSKI makes use of Enrollment over Secure Transport (EST) {{RFC7030}}
 with {{RFC8366bis}} vouchers to securely enroll devices.
 A Registrar provides the security anchor of the network to which a Pledge enrolls.

-In this document, BRSKI is extended such that a Pledge connects to "Registrars" via a constrained Join Proxy.
+In this document, BRSKI is extended such that a Pledge can connect to a Registrar via a constrained Join Proxy.
-In particular, this solution is intended to support mesh networks as described in {{RFC4944}}.
+In particular, this solution is intended to support 6LoWPAN mesh networks as described in {{RFC4944}}.

-The constrained Join Proxy as specified in this document is one of the Join Proxy options referred to in {{RFC8995}} section 2.5.2 as future work.
+The Join Proxy as specified in this document is one of the Join Proxy options referred to in {{RFC8995}} section 2.5.2 as future work.

 A complete specification of the terminology is pointed at in {{Terminology}}.